It's Snow-Capped Lemon!

 Mickey Beignet at Disneyland

 The Mint Julep Bar at Disneyland is easily missed.
 The walk-up window is down a side alley and behind a fenced seating area.
 Be sure not to pass it by!
 The Mickey Beignets are one of our favorite sweet treats at Disneyland!
 The beignets are covered in powdered sugar.
 You can order a 3-pack or a 6-pack.
-Pro tip: Do not inhale before taking a bite of a beignet, you might choke on powdered sugar!
+Pro tip: Do not inhale before taking a bite of a beignet, or you might choke on powdered sugar!
 (Not speaking from experience or anything.)

 Mint Julep